 That short answer justifies a personal effort, but it’s not enough to convince other people to invest in it.
 The following aspects provide a fuller answer:

-• What is DAX Guide?
+- What is DAX Guide?

 DAX Guide is a website offering a complete reference to the DAX language.
-Every function is presented with its complete syntax, a short description, and links to related functions and articles.
+Every function is presented with its complete syntax, a short description, and links to related functions and articles. - Is DAX Guide a tutorial to learn DAX?

 No, DAX Guide is not designed as a learning tool.
 The goal of DAX Guide is to provide a quick reference with accurate information.
-The only commitment is “quality first”.
+The only commitment is “quality first”. - What are some unique features of DAX Guide?

 DAX Guide is updated automatically through the monitoring of new versions of Microsoft products.
 Every DAX function comes with a compatibility matrix describing in which Microsoft products and versions the function may be available.
-Additional attributes highlight which functions perform a context transition, which arguments are executed within a row context, and which functions are obsolete or deprecated – in our opinion.
+Additional attributes highlight which functions perform a context transition, which arguments are executed within a row context, and which functions are obsolete or deprecated – in our opinion. - Who are the authors of DAX Guide?

-In order to guarantee the desired level of quality, the content of DAX Guide is curated by a small number of authors.
+In order to guarantee the desired level of quality, the content of DAX Guide is curated by a small number of authors. - Is it possible to submit additional content to DAX Guide?

 Yes.
 Please report any mistake found in DAX Guide using the CONTRIBUTE button available on every page.
 Suggestions are welcome too.